primenumberhater666/BetterBlackjack/README.md

     - The exact deviations that the player uses can be found in the `./react-with-flask/api/strategies` directory.
     - All other players at the table will play perfect basic strategy.

+You can add your own devations/basic strategies by modifying the .json files.

 ## Other Important Notes

 * Anything under 10 million rounds can be incredibly inaccurate.
 The recommendation is to simulate as many rounds as your hardware allows in order to maximize accuracy.